vlados26/RubyOnRails_blog/README.md

 # README

-To tesh checkout following link: https://cryptic-ocean-46210.herokuapp.com/
+To test checkout the following link: https://cryptic-ocean-46210.herokuapp.com/

 This README would normally document whatever steps are necessary to get the